melvinbeemer/MomentsGallery/README.md

 [![License](https://img.shields.io/cocoapods/l/MomentsGallery.svg?style=flat)](http://cocoapods.org/pods/MomentsGallery)
 [![Platform](https://img.shields.io/cocoapods/p/MomentsGallery.svg?style=flat)](http://cocoapods.org/pods/MomentsGallery)

+MomentsGallery is a gallery view controller inspired by Twitter's Moments.
+It includes a parallax effect while swiping between photos, tap to view the full photo and the ability to add a title and a caption.

 ## Usage

 To run the example project, clone the repo, and run `pod install` from the Example directory first.